jingjingfang/daysinage/README.md

 # daysinage
-Calculate how many days you have lived with javascript.
+Calculate how many days you have lived with.